Mihailorama/simple-platform-server/README.md

 There are three obvious options

 * Place this server behind a suitable revers proxy like NGINX, Varnish, etc.;
-* Use the router defined in `build/serve.js`, allowing you to supply a persistent session store and custom logging configuration;
+* Replace `cli.js` with your own server expliting the module `build/serve.js`, allowing you to supply a persistent session store and custom logging configuration;
 * Write an entirely different server based on the conventions of this one, allowing you to align its behaviours with your existing infrastructure.

+The `Dockerfile` provided allows the creation of a docker container that requires environment variables `APP_NAME`, `STATIC_DIR`, `CLIENT_ID`, and `CLIENT_SECRET`.
+This can be used directly or extended in a Dockerfile for the web app.

 Licence